YoussefAMKamal/Payment-Application/README.md

-# Payment Application
+# About
 Payment systems are now available everywhere and everyone interacts with these systems every day.

 There are different types of transactions you can make, SALE, REFUND, Pre-Authorization, and VOID.

 - SALE: means to buy something and its price will be deducted from your bank account.
-- REFUND: this means that you will return something and wants your money back to your bank account.
+- REFUND: means that you will return something and want your money back to your bank account.
-- Pre-Authorization: means holding an amount of money from your account, e.g Hotel reservation.
+- Pre-Authorization: means holding an amount of money from your account, e.g. Hotel reservation.
-- VOID: this means canceling the transaction, e.g if the seller entered the wrong amount.
+- VOID: this means canceling the transaction, e.g. if the seller entered the wrong amount.

 # Flow Chart
 ![payment-flowchart](https://user-images.githubusercontent.com/113982207/200120887-4450bd56-8ca4-40a0-b760-bc629260c019.jpeg)